 One thing, though, is the repeated attempt toward good and the desire for such.
 Yes, one does think of finally having arrived at a place, to a state of solution from which evil no longer rises.
 Philosophers have wanted that; religious texts speak of it.
 Both of these in the ideas of Utopia, of Paradise, or of Heaven (Hell, even, as a symbol of judgment) are ideas of that finality.
 It is the human desire for relief, again manifest in what humans think and aspire for as societies and individuals.

 By the mind one understands.
 By an excess of the same mind, one misunderstands.
 How does one escape the tendency to be unsteadied by the extreme of a habit?
 For as is one’s occupation, so one becomes proficient.
 The great discovery since the developments of the sciences has been the tendency toward the mind, even […]

-There is the impossible task of asking of society to offer solutions to problems that society itself has produced, tolerated, or silently witnessed for so long.
+There is the impossible task of asking society to offer solutions to problems that society itself has produced, tolerated, or silently witnessed for so long.
 When such a task is undertaken, there is the danger of quickly losing balance in any line of reasoning or with any argument.
-As soon as a statement can […]
+As soon as a statement can be […]